peterhanania/becoming-a-discord-bot-developer/README.md

 and much more!

-I'm making this tutorial since I found it really hard and confusing at the beginning, and watching others make the same mistakes that I did just made me write this to simplify creating discord bots and getting started into programming.
+### If you find this useful for you, or for others, feel free to leave a star ⭐ and follow me, it actually means a lot 😊

-If you find this useful for you, or for others, feel free to leave a star ⭐ and follow me, it actually means a lot 😊
+To begin with, I'm making this tutorial since I found it really hard and confusing at the beginning, and watching others make the same mistakes that I did just made me write this to simplify creating discord bots and getting started into programming.

 **THIS PROGRAM WILL TAKE YOU SOME TIME, DON'T RUSH IT, TAKE YOUR TIME OR YOU WILL NOT LEARN ANYTHING.** Before reading make sure you read [My Advice](#my-advice).